| I WILL GUIDE THEE Nathanial.Niles

 and his wife was also erected in the cemetery at

 Rome, Pennsylvania, July 17, 1877.
+The night before

 that terrible railroad accident at Ashtabula, he told his audience,